Home

 RailwayArtillery

 This postcard was issued to commemorate Stamp Day on the 12th of January 1941.
 It is part of a series of eight postcards adorned with the words 'Im Kampf un die Freiheit', which translates to 'In Struggle and Freedom'.
 The whole series of eight postcards were designed by the husband and wife team of illustrators Axster-Heudtlass and display different branches of the German armed forces.
 This card in particular shows railway artillery and is the fifth in the series.
 It features a 6 Pfennig Hindenburg medallion print with a 'Luxemburg' occupation overprint.
-This postcard was never used.
+This postcard was never used and in pencil is it's catalog code and presumably old catalog value.

 First Postage Stamp Exhibition of Litzmannstadt (1942):